rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 .read_line(&mut guess)
 ```

 Here, we call the [`read_line()`][read_line] method on our handle.
+Methods are
-[Methods][method] are like associated functions but are only available on a
+like associated functions but are only available on a particular instance of a
-particular instance of a type, rather than the type itself.
-We’re also passing
+type, rather than the type itself.
+We'll talk more about methods in Chapter XX.
-one argument to `read_line()`: `&mut guess`.
+We’re also passing one argument to `read_line()`: `&mut guess`.

 [read_line]: ../std/io/struct.Stdin.html#method.read_line
-[method]: method-syntax.html

 Remember how we bound `guess` above?
 We said it was mutable.
 However,
 `read_line` doesn’t take a `String` as an argument: it takes a `&mut String`.
-Rust has a feature called ‘[references][references]’, which allows you to have
+The `&` is the feature of Rust called a ‘reference’, which allows you to have
-multiple references to one piece of data, which can reduce copying.
-References
+multiple ways to access one piece of data in order to reduce copying.
-are a complex feature, as one of Rust’s major selling points is how safe and
+References are a complex feature, as one of Rust’s major selling points is how
-easy it is to use references.
-We don’t need to know a lot of those details to
+safe and easy it is to use references.
+We don’t need to know a lot of those
-finish our program right now, though.
-For now, all we need to know is that
+details to finish our program right now, though; Chapter XX will cover them in
+more detail.
+For now, all we need to know is that like `let` bindings,
-like `let` bindings, references are immutable by default.
-Hence, we need to
+references are immutable by default.
+Hence, we need to write `&mut guess`,
-write `&mut guess`, rather than `&guess`.
+rather than `&guess`.

 Why does `read_line()` take a mutable reference to a string?
 Its job is
-to take what the user types into standard input, and place that into a
+to take what the user types into standard input and place that into a
 string.
 So it takes that string as an argument, and in order to add
-the input, it needs to be mutable.
+the input, that string needs to be mutable.

-[references]: references-and-borrowing.html

 But we’re not quite done with this line of code, though.
 While it’s
 a single line of text, it’s only the first part of the single logical line of